Spring Creek Dam: Hydrography

-Spring Creek is a southeast-flowing, 9 mi long tributary of the Sacramento River, receiving water from approximately 16 sqmi of land.
+Spring Creek is a southeast-flowing, 9 mi long tributary of the Sacramento River, receiving water from approximately 16 mi2 of land.
 The creek begins in the Klamath Mountains above the Sacramento River drainage, and flows in a generally south-east direction before turning south and sharply west into the Spring Creek Reservoir.
 From the reservoir, it continues due west until it empties directly into an arm of the Keswick Reservoir.
 The creek never actually runs by the mine.
 The acid mine drainage found in the creek is actually carried in by two smaller tributaries, which are Boulder Creek and Slickrock Creek.
 The former stream runs southeast from the north side of Iron Mountain Mine to Spring Creek, while the latter stream drains the south side of the mine and also flows southeast into Spring Creek.
 South Fork Spring Creek is a small tributary that flows west and north the Spring Creek Reservoir, but since its basin lies far from the mine, it receives no acid mine drainage.
 The inflow and outflow from the reservoir are highly erratic, ranging from 0 ft3 per second to roughly 225 ft3 per second in a particular 10-day period from March to April.

 Flat Creek, a small southeast-flowing stream, rises in two forks and empties into the Sacramento River upstream of Spring Creek.
 The stream receives contaminated runoff from the Minnesota Flats Tailing Pile, but is not nearly as polluted or acidic as Spring Creek.
 Another stream, Rock Creek, rises in three forks and flows east to meet the Sacramento River downstream of Spring Creek and the Keswick Reservoir.